 This is a simple recipe for amazing oven baked sweet potato fries.
 It’s a great side dish that everyone loves – kids and adults.
 Very quick to put together and we’ll use common ingredients that you most likely already have on hand.

 I love sweet potatoes!
-I grow my own sweet potatoes every year (you can learn how to grow sweet potatoes by reading How to Plant Sweet Potatoes, a Step-by-Step Guide), but considering the fact that I live in North Carolina – the Capital of the Sweet Potato, crates of sweet potatoes that aren’t from my own garden usually find their way to my front porch in the summer.
+I grow my own sweet potatoes every year, but considering the fact that I live in North Carolina – the Capital of the Sweet Potato, crates of sweet potatoes that aren’t from my own garden usually find their way to my front porch in the summer.

 Simple, Oven Baked Sweet Potatoes…

 Even though I usually get free sweet potatoes during the season, I still grow sweet potatoes myself.

 I love the plant!
 I love the beautiful flowers, I love how it’s crawling everywhere, I love how strong it is — there are no pests to deal with!
 And, of course, we all (the kids and I) love the digging and harvesting of the potatoes.

 So you can imagine that between the ones I grow and the ones I get I end up with a ton of sweet potatoes in late summer, and I am not complaining!

 There are so many amazing dishes with sweet potatoes, one of my favorites is this simple oven-baked sweet potato fries (my other favorite is my sweet potato bread.
 I freeze a lot of mashed sweet potatoes for it).